MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy.md

 1. In Defender for Cloud Apps, under **Investigate**, Select **Activity log**.
 1. Use the advanced filter, select **Applied action** and set its value equal to **Blocked**.
 1. Verify that there are blocked file activities.
-    1. If there is an activity, expand the activity drawer by clicking on the activity
+    1. If there's an activity, expand the activity drawer by clicking on the activity
     1. On the activity drawer's **General** tab, click the matched policies link, to verify the policy you enforced is present.
     1. If you don't see your policy, see [Creating access and session policies](#creating-access-and-session-policies).
     1. If you see **Access blocked/allowed due to Default Behavior**, this indicates that the system was down and the default behavior was applied.